V-Shah07/MazeBFS/README.md

     - be traversable(anything that isn't a wall)
     - be an unvisited point
   - Procedure when all 4 surrounding grids are visited/walls:
-    -hi
+    - All throughout this simulation, since the robot does not know how the map looks, it makes its own _virtual map_ that it develops in an array every step it     takes in the maze
-     -All throughout this simulation, since the robot does not know how the map looks, it makes its own "_virtual map_" that it develops in an array every step it takes in the maze
+    - Runs BFS using the _virtual_ map it made and goes to that point since it is the closest unvisited point
-     -Runs BFS using the "_virtual_" map it made and goes to that point since it is the closes unvisited point -Once ever single grid has been visited(to ensure no fake victims were left behind), using BFS and the virtual map, the robot will go back to the start
+   - Once ever single grid has been visited(to ensure no fake victims were left behind), using BFS and the virtual map that is now completed and identical to the real one, the robot will go back to the start